indicationredfield/Self-Induced-Attack/README.md

 ## Project Structure

-- **attack.py**: Contains the attacker classes `PlainAttacker` and `JailbreakAttacker`, responsible for generating attack prompts and induced questions.
+- **attack.py**: Contains the attacker classes `PlainAttacker` and `JailbreakAttacker`, responsible for generating plain attack prompts and induced questions.
 - **defend.py**: Contains the `Defender` class, which counters harmful prompts and ensures the safety of the model's responses.
 - **run.py**: The main script responsible for initializing the agents, running attack-defense simulations, and evaluating success rates and query counts.
 - **data/**: Stores test datasets (e.g., `test.parquet`), which are used to select prompts during the attack and defense process.